gurmeshsingh/Comment-Toxicity-Calculator/README.md

-# 🧪 Toxic Comment Classification
+# 🧪 Comment Toxicity  Classification

 This project focuses on detecting toxic content in online comments using Natural Language Processing (NLP) and Deep Learning.
 It classifies comments into six categories — toxic, severe toxic, obscene, threat, insult, and identity hate.
 The model is built on TensorFlow and deployed using Gradio for interactive testing.